 Head Door Latches - Perfect for larger head or console doors, these latches require some tooling to ensure proper functionality.

 Transom Door Latches - A fair amount beefier than the aforementioned barrel bolts, these latches are specifically designed for application on larger transom and dive doors.

 Graber Latches - These styles of latches vary by application, but in most cases act as a lower strength alternative when a visible latch is not desired.
 Some feature push to close and open access while others are perfect for smaller, lighter weight hatches and upholstery.

 Specialty Latches - In addition to the commonly used latches above, we also carry a variety or specialty latches that can be used in a variety of applications like pull pins for cooler slides or for access under seating or large sundecks to name a few.

-Most latches we carry are available in both locking and non-locking versions.
-Although the locking versions offer more security, you may opt for a non-locking version for convenience of access as well as in some cases a cost savings.
+Locking Vs. Non-Locking - Most latches we carry are available in both locking and non-locking versions.
+Although the locking versions offer more security, you may opt for a non-locking version for convenience of access as well as in some cases cost savings.
 Should you opt for a locking latch or currently have them installed on the boat and lose your key, we offer a variety of replacement keys for most locking latches.